Early history of Switzerland: Bronze Age

+The Bronze Hand of Prêles dating from the 16th-15th century BC, is a unique find from the Tumulus culture period.
+Described as "the earliest metal representation of a human body part ever found in Europe", it may have been a ritual object, or mounted on a standard like similar metal hands known from the Iron Age, or possibly a prosthesis.
+It was found in a grave along with a bronze hair-ring, pin and dagger.
+The hand had a golden bracelet or cuff decorated with solar motifs.

 Iron Age

-The Swiss plateau lay in the western part of the Early Iron Age Halstatt culture, and it participated in the early La Tène culture (named for the type site at Lake Neuchatel) which arose out of the Hallstatt background from the 5th century BC.
+The Swiss plateau lay in the western part of the Early Iron Age Hallstatt culture, and it participated in the early La Tène culture (named for the type site at Lake Neuchâtel) which arose out of the Hallstatt background from the 5th century BC.